-A major consideration for many people as they get older is giving up their home and moving to senior retirement communities.
+A major consideration for many people as they get older is giving up their homes and moving to senior retirement communities.
+The reasons are many and varied.
 Priorities change.
 The house and garden are just too much.
 The house is too quiet.
 Health problems start creeping in.
 Finances are starting to pinch.

 The decision to move to a retirement community can be quite difficult.
 Often requiring delicate family negotiations to either understand or support the parents decision.